 It is a widely held belief that "true" astrophysical black holes "settle down" to a Kerr solution.
 This belief is based largely on results ("no hair theorems") that establish the uniqueness of Kerr among all asymptotically flat stationary, solutions to the vacuum Einstein equations.
-(The proof assumes analyticity, but there has been recent progress in removing this assumption; see the excellent recent review article of lonescu and Klainerman [18].)
+(The proof assumes analyticity, but there has been recent progress in removing this assumption; see e.g [21].)